RedisTimeSeries/RedisTimeSeries/docs/commands/ts.decrby.md

 </details>

 <note><b>Notes</b>

- - If the time series does not exist, it is automatically created.
+- When specified key does not exist, a new time series is created.
 - You can use this command as a counter or gauge that automatically gets history as a time series.
+- Explicitly adding samples to a compacted time series (using `TS.ADD`, `TS.MADD`, `TS.INCRBY`, or `TS.DECRBY`) may result in inconsistencies between the raw and the compacted data.
+The compaction process may override such samples.
 </note>

 ## Optional arguments